gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 for the bond types, angle types, and dihedral types.

-Before continuing, you may want to copy your top-level force field directory directory somewhere, like your home directory, since we'll be modifying it and adding some files.
+Before continuing, you may want to copy your top-level force field directory somewhere, like your home directory, since we'll be modifying it and adding some files.
 To copy it to your home directory do

 ``` shell